ImYellowFish/CsvDataUtility/README.md

 To use the library, your csv files must follow a few format rules:

--csv files should use ',' as delimeter
+- csv files should use ',' as delimeter
--First row of csv contains the field name.
+- First row of csv contains the field name.
--Second row contains the type info. viable types include:
+- Second row contains the type info. viable types include: int, float, bool, string, enum, Vector3, array
-    int, float, bool, string, enum, Vector3, array -Data starts from third row, with the types defined in the second row.
+- Data starts from third row, with the types defined in the second row.
--Array, enum and vector uses ';' as delimeter
+- Array, enum and vector uses ';' as delimeter

 Example csv: